Truth and Reconciliation

 Scotiabank is committed to a journey of Reconciliation with First Nations, Inuit and Métis, rooted in truth and co-development.

-Truth & Reconciliation Action Plan
+Truth and Reconciliation Action Plan

 Reconciliation is the result of consistent, deliberate and ongoing education, understanding and engaged action.